Colin-Fredericks/Quantum_World_Basics/chapter1.md

 #     foo.append(count)
 #     count = count + 1

-# You can also uncomment the section below to see what kind of error you get if you try to
-# type in the entire array rather than using a loop.
-# Or just leave it commented out when you run your own code.
+# This section creates the list by typing it all in.
+# As before, uncomment the code to test it out.
 # foo = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27,
 #    28, 29, 30, 31, 32, 33, 34, 35, 36, 37, 38, 39, 40, 41, 42, 43, 44, 45, 46, 47, 48, 49, 50, 51, 52, 53,
 #    54, 55, 56, 57, 58, 59, 60, 61, 62, 63, 64, 65, 66, 67, 68, 69, 70, 71, 72, 73, 74, 75, 76, 77, 78, 79,